The relative reduction in error when we go from a baseline model

 Integer.
 Maximum number of unique

-values when categorical.
-Will select then most frequent values and the rest will be passed as""
+xoryvalues when categorical.
+Will select then most frequent values and the rest will be passed as"".- type

 Integer.
 Plot type: